puppetlabs/puppet-docs/source/puppetdb/1/spec_q_nodes.markdown

 Note that nodes which are missing a fact referenced by a `not` query will match the query.

-This query will return active nodes whose kernel is Linux and whose uptime is less than 30 days:
+In this example, the query will return active nodes whose kernel is Linux and whose uptime is less than 30 days:

     ["and",